sorenandersen/ross/docs/use-cases.md

 ## Create seating

-Logged-in users can create new seatings with a paticular restaurant.
+Logged-in customers can create new seatings with a paticular restaurant.
 When persisted, the user will receive an email acknowledgement and all StaffUsers at the restaurant will be notififed via email.

 ![](./img/use-case-create-seating.png)

+## Update seating status

+From PENDING state a seating can transition to:

+- ACCEPTED: A StaffUser accepts the seating.
+A similar process to "create seating" will start, with a SEATING_STATUS_CHANGED business event raised to EventBridge, resulting in the customer receiving an email notification that the seating was accepted by the restaurant.

+- DECLINED: A StaffUser declines the seating.
+A similar process to "create seating" will start, with a SEATING_STATUS_CHANGED business event raised to EventBridge, resulting in the customer receiving an email notification that the seating was declined by the restaurant.

+From PENDING or ACCEPTED state a seating can transition to:

+- CANCELLED: A Customer cancels the seating.
+A similar process to "create seating" will start, with a SEATING_STATUS_CHANGED business event raised to EventBridge, resulting in the customer receiving an email acknowledgement and the restaurant receiving an email notification that the seating was cancelled by customer.

+From ACCEPTED state a seating can transition to:

+- SEATED: A StaffUser welcomes the Customer at the restaurant, assigns a tableNumber and raises a SEATING_STATUS_CHANGED business event to EventBridge.

+From SEATED state a seating can transition to:

+- CLOSED: A StaffUser closes the seating when the Customer vacates the table, raising a SEATING_STATUS_CHANGED business event to EventBridge.